Imtiyaj5791/DevOps-Journey/Important/AWS.md

 # 93 What is AWS Systems Manager and how have you used it?

-AWS Systems Manager is used to **manage AWS instances centrally**.
+AWS Systems Manager is an AWS service used to manage and operate EC2 instances centrally.

-I have working knowledge of SSM and have used it in lab for instance management and automation.
+I have working knowledge of SSM and have used it in the lab for instance management and automation.

-It can be used for:

-- Session Manager
-- Patching
-- Run Command
-- Instance management

----
+It provides features such as:

+Session Manager — secure shell access without SSH/Bastion Run Command — execute commands remotely
+Patch Manager — manage OS patching
+Automation — automate operational tasks

+In my lab, I mainly used Session Manager and basic instance management.

 # 94 How can you access a private EC2 instance without SSH or Bastion Host?